-We know: the time frame between boat washes can be anywhere from small to huge!
+We know: the time frame between boat cleanings can be anywhere from small to huge!
 That’s because several factors affect how dirty your boat gets.
 You also have to consider that, when you do decide to clean it, you don’t want to wait until you have to use industrial-strength chemicals or soaps to get all the grime off.
 Not only is it unnecessarily tiring and time-consuming, but a lot of marinas no longer allow the use of strong cleaning products to protect the region’s water ecosystem.

 Factors That Affect Hull Cleaning

 For the most part, how often you wash a boat depends on whether your boat has a slip, operates in salt water, and runs often.

 Every time you boat around in salt water: wash your boat as soon as you return to the dock.
 It has to be with a cleaning agent too!
 This is because simply hosing it off won’t cut through the sticky salt left behind.
 Otherwise, the salt builds up and leaves water spots in your windows that never come out!
 If you can’t give it a full cleaning after a salty ride, that’s okay.
 However, you should take a little time to wash and dry the windows so they stand the test of time.